 For 10 years, Michelle has volunteered for La Cocina, a business incubator for minority and immigrant women food entrepreneurs, and serves as an advisor.
-She also donates her time to San Francisco Schoolhouse, New School of San Francisco, and SFMOMA where she is a museum guide for schools.
+She created curriculum and taught kindergarten computer lab.
+She donates her time to San Francisco Schoolhouse and SFMOMA where she is a museum guide for grades 3-8.

 Sean is Co-Founder and CEO of STRATIM, the intelligent logistics platform for mobility companies.
 He previously served in leadership roles at Adap.tv (acquired by AOL) and most recently, as SVP of Global Operations.
 Before Adap.tv, Sean held various management roles at Shopping.com (acquired by Ebay), including roles in HR, sales, product management, and strategy development.
 Sean volunteers his talents with Working Solutions, a CDFI helping underserved entrepreneurs in the San Francisco Bay Area to start and grow thriving local businesses.